AbhishikthaReddy/onpremise/README.md

 - `APP_SECRET_KEY` should be a securely generated random string.
 - `SMTP_HOST`, `SMTP_PORT`, `SMTP_USERNAME` and `SMTP_PASSWORD` values are used to authenticate to SMTP service.
 Them should be replaced with your respective SMTP configurations and are necessary to enable system notifications, including password reset emails.

+  > The `force_pull_images` argument is only useful if there is a new version of our images and we want to update them.
+In that case we have to run
+  > the ansible-plabook as before

 You'll have to wait several minutes for the playbook to complete.